The session tapes are lost.

 recorded, and then edited out of the final master.

-The original version of Carny Town that
+The original version of 'Carny Town' that

-appeared on the 'Roustabout' LP is faded.
+appeared on the Roustabout LP is faded.
 The

-and has Elvis singing "We gotta end"
+complete version was first released on Double Features and has Elvis singing "We gotta end"

 at the end of the song.

-An edited version of There's A Brand New Day
+The movie version of 'There's A Brand New Day

-On The Horizon taken from an acetate source,
+On The Horizon' taken from an acetate source

 According to an interview with Sonny West:- "Elvis